 Get ready for an extraordinary event.
 We expect #GIJC23 will be the largest-ever global gathering of investigative journalists, and we’re crafting a world-class program to go with it.

-The conference will host over 150 state-of-the-art sessions, with expert panels, cutting-edge workshops, and the best networking in the business.
+The conference will host over nearly 200 state-of-the-art sessions, with expert panels, cutting-edge workshops, and the best networking in the business.
 We’re still working on the program, but here’s a sneak peek at what we’re planning:

 And then there’s the networking.
 Ask a journalist who’s been to a GIJC about their favorite part, and they’re likely to say it’s the people — those chance encounters in the hallways, at the elevators, in the bars.
 Imagine what it’s like to have 2,000 journalists from 100 countries brainstorming about how to get data, documents, and the truth.
 That’s the GIJC.
 We’re planning a record number of networking sessions — by language, region and topic — to collaborate and brainstorm in a relaxed setting.

 Our Call for Ideas closed on January 10, 2023.
-We received more than 300 suggestions from people worldwide — thank you!
-Our conference committee is considering them now, along with suggestions from our staff, board, member organizations, and past surveys of GIJC attendees.
-We will be in touch with those selected.
+We received more than 400 suggestions from people worldwide — thank you!
+Our conference committee is now finishing a long look at them, along with suggestions from our staff, board, member organizations, and past surveys of GIJC attendees.
+We’re getting in touch now with those selected.

 Meanwhile, we hope soon to have the full four-day program available, packed with panels, workshops, receptions, parties, and more.
 We hope you’ll agree — If you’re in the media on Sept.
 19-22, there’s no other place to be.